KNOWN 303rd MEMORIALS

-A. Crash site stone Monument and Memorial Plague - Erected shortly after WWII
+A. Crash site stone Monument and Memorial Plaque - Erected in 1945

 Lists the names of the eight members of the 1Lt James W. Pratt crew whose lives were lost.
-A
+For many years a

-group of Bala citizens climb the mountain each year and place a wreath at the monument.
+group of Bala citizens would climb the mountain annually and place a wreath at the monument.

 B. Resolution of Appreciation and Friendship to the People of Bala, Wales from the citizens of

 Tinley Park, IL. - Preserved in the Bala Village Hall - Presented in June 1995.